great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_use_auto_initializing_expectations.md

 import Prerequisites from '../../guides/connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-This guide will walk you through the process of using a auto-initializing <TechnicalTag tag="expectation" text="Expectations" /> to automate parameter estimation when you are creating Expectations interactively by using a <TechnicalTag tag="batch" text="Batch" /> or Batches that have been loaded into a <TechnicalTag tag="validator" text="Validator" />.
+This guide will walk you through the process of using auto-initializing <TechnicalTag tag="expectation" text="Expectations" /> to automate parameter estimation when you are creating Expectations interactively by using a <TechnicalTag tag="batch" text="Batch" /> or Batches that have been loaded into a <TechnicalTag tag="validator" text="Validator" />.

 This guide assumes that you are creating and editing expectations in a Jupyter Notebook.
 This process is covered in the guide: [How to create and edit expectations with instant feedback from a sample batch of data](./how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md).